Student visa financial document checklist

 Students of certain nationalities are not required to submit their financial documents with their application.
 Check if your nationality is exempt to see if this applies to you.

-However, even if you are an exempt nationality you still need to have enough money to meet the requirements explained above, and you should still prepare your proof of funds evidence as UKVI reserve the right to ask you to provide your proof of funds when processing your application.
+However, even if you are an exempt nationality you still need to have enough money to meet the requirements explained previously, and you should still prepare your proof of funds evidence as UKVI reserve the right to ask you to provide proof of funds when processing your application.

 Find more information about the financial requirements for your Student visa application, and the evidence you need to provide, on the UKVI website.